Undergraduate Information and Degree Requirements

 Students in the UNI Teacher Education program must meet requirements for an Iowa teaching license if they are to be recommended for licensure from the University of Northern Iowa.
 At graduation they are eligible for the Initial License, valid for a period of two years for the kind of service indicated by the endorsement on the license; e.g., elementary and early childhood teaching, secondary teaching in content areas, or teaching in a special area such as art or music.
 The student usually can secure appropriate licensure in other states by making proper application and fulfilling any additional requirements.

-In addition to holding a license valid for a specific teaching level, the secondary teacher must also have ENDORSEMENT in each subject to be taught.
+In addition to holding a license valid for a specific teaching level, the secondary teacher must also have endorsement in each subject to be taught.
 Endorsements are issued by the Iowa Department of Education on the recommendation of an institution.
-To secure the recommendation of the University of Northern Iowa, the student must meet the requirements for a teaching major or a teaching minor (or equivalent) in the subject.
-Exceptions are made only with the authorization of the university department offering the major or minor.
+To secure the recommendation of the University of Northern Iowa, the student must meet the requirements for a teaching program (or equivalent) in the subject.
+Exceptions are made only with the authorization of the university department offering the program.

 Program completion may include evaluations/assessments prescribed by the major, the Teacher Education Program, the Iowa Board of Educational Examiners, and/or the Iowa Department of Education.